Harry Warner (Shortland Street): Reception

 Harry has been referred to as the, "most annoying character on the show."
 Walker himself admitted Harry was an annoying character, but stressed that he was not much like his part.
 Co-star Angela Bloomfield (Rachel McKenna) praised Walker for his acting during the 2011 illegal smacking storyline, "Reid did a fantastic job.
 He really pulled out all his menace to play that part."
 Harry was voted by fans as the runner up for character they would like to leave the show the most, in the Ferndale Talk Best of 2013 Awards.
 Television reviewer Chris Philpot stated he hated advertising more than asset sales and Harry Warner combined.
 Matthew Denton of the University of Auckland student magazine, Craccum, named Harry the most annoying character on Shortland Street, citing that the "spoilt whiney kid has been around for ages, causing grief for everyone" and expressed annoyance that Chris had saved his life in 2013.
+Across his 5 different actor portrayals, The Spinoff reviewer Tara Ward noted Harry "has remained consistent in his ability to polarise audiences.
+Some admire his love of drama, others loathe his indulgent behaviour."

 The 'dick pic' cliffhanger went massively viral after airing, gaining international attention.
 In the week following the screening, a clip of the scene received over half a million views.
 A British journalist referred to it as, "the best ending to a soap ever" whilst a reporter for The Spinoff referred to it as an "iconic moment for New Zealand television".
 Columnist Alex Casey coined it as the New Zealand television moment of 2017 and noted how it had become a meme.
 Ethan Sills of The New Zealand Herald believed the storyline would be hard to top for the shows 2017 season.
 American television host Jimmy Kimmel proclaimed on his late-night talk show that, "I know a hell of a cliffhanger when I see one", before he recreated the scene playing Harry with Alec Baldwin portraying Chris.
 The line was voted by the New Zealand public as the 2017 quote of the year.